Eva-Zhong/Surprise-Recommender-System/README.md

 This is a simple movie recommendation engine built using the Surprise library.

 ## Usage:
+0. You need to install the Surprise library to run the code.
 1. Enter the ml-external-rec directory.
 2. Run build.py
 3. Run flask by typing: python -m flask run.
 Open the URL (e.g.http://127.0.0.1:5000/) from the web browser